General Robert Livingston

 About

-Beeckman was born on April 15, 1866 in New York City, New York.
-He was the son of Gilbert Livingston Beeckman (1823–1874) and Margaret Atherton (née Foster) Beeckman (1832–1904).
 His sister, Katherine Livingston Beeckman, was married to Louis Lasher Lorillard, the son of Pierre Lorillard III, and another sister, Martha Beeckman, was married to New York banker Amos Tuck French.
 His family ancestry can be traced back to Dutch settlers of New Amsterdam dating to 1654.
-His ancestors include Robert Livingston the Elder, Declaration signer Philip Livingston and "The Chancellor" Robert Livingston.
+His ancestors include Robert Livingston the Elder, Declaration signer Philip Livingston and “The Chancellor” Robert Livingston.

 His family owned the financial firm Lapsley Beeckman & Co.
 When Beeckman was young, his family moved to Newport, Rhode Island.
-He left school at the age of sixteen to become a stockbroker.

-At the age of 16, Beeckman began his career at a stock brokerage firm in New York.
+He left school at the age of sixteen to become a stockbroker and began his career at a stock brokerage firm in New York.
 At age 21, Beeckman became one of the youngest ever members of the New York Stock Exchange, being a member from 1887 until 1906.

-By 1916, he retired from the brokerage business.
+By 1916, he had retired from the brokerage business.
 After this time, he was a member of the board of directors of several corporations, including the Industrial Trust Company, the Newport Trust Company, the International Silver Company, and the Newport Casino.

-Beeckman's first political office was a Rhode Island state Representative in the General Assembly from Newport, from 1908 to 1912.At the time, Beeckman said "he was entering active politics because he believed it to be his duty.
-He felt the time had come for the step, which he had weighed carefully before accepting the responsibilities the office would incur."
-He was a state Senator from 1912 to 1914, until his election as the governor of Rhode Island in 1914.
-He held the governor's office from January 5, 1915 to January 4, 1921.
+Beeckman’s first political office was in the General Assembly from 1908 to 1912, as Rhode Island state Representative from Newport.
+At the time, Beeckman said that he was entering active politics “because he believed it to be his duty.
+He felt the time had come for the step, which he had weighed carefully before accepting the responsibilities the office would incur”.

-Beeckman was married first to Eleanor Thomas of Zanesville, Ohio in 1902.
-She was the daughter of Gen. Samuel Russell Thomas and Ann Augusta (née Porter) Thomas and the sister of Edward Russell Thomas.Upon her father's death in 1903, she inherited the income from half of his $10,000,000 estate.
+In 1902, Beeckman was married first to Eleanor Thomas of Zanesville, Ohio.
+She was the daughter of General Samuel Russell Thomas and Ann Augusta (née Porter) Thomas and the sister of Edward Russell Thomas.
+Upon her father’s death in 1903, she inherited the income from half of his $10,000,000 estate.

-After his first wife's death in 1920, he remarried Edna (née Marston) Burke at Bar Harbor, Maine in September 1923.
-Edna, who was divorced from Oscar Meech Burke, was the daughter of Edwin Sprague Marston, the former president and chairman of the board of directors of the Farmers' Loan & Trust Company (predecessor firm of Citigroup), and Emma Bennett (née Doty) Marston.He had no children.He was an active member of the Freemasons.
+After his first wife’s death in 1920, Beeckman remarried, to Edna (née Marston) Burke at Bar Harbor, Maine, in September 1923.
+A divorcée, she was the daughter of Edwin Sprague Marston, the former president and chairman of the board of directors of the Farmers’ Loan & Trust Company (predecessor firm of Citigroup), and Emma Bennett (née Doty) Marston.
+Beeckman had no children.
+He was an active member of the Freemasons.

-He died on January 21, 1935 at his winter home in Santa Barbara, California, of a heart attack.He was interred at Sleepy Hollow Cemetery in Sleepy Hollow, New York.After his death, his widow remarried to Archibald Gourley Thacher in 1937.
+Robert Livingston Beeckman died of a heart attack on January 21, 1935, at his winter home in Santa Barbara, California.
+He was interred at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
+After his death, his widow remarried to Archibald Gourley Thacher in 1937.

 Media